Feature Map Transform Coding for Energy-Efficient CNN Inference: Experimental Results

+As for other memory bandwidth reduction methods, our method shows better performance than \citet{cavigelli2019extended} at the expense of performance degradation (\cref{tab:rleRes}).
+The performance difference is smaller in MobileNetV2, since mobile architectures tend to be less sparse \cite{park2018squantizer}, making RLE less efficient.
+While the method proposed by \citet{Gudovskiy_2018_ECCV_Workshops} requires fine-tuning, our method, although introducing computational overhead, can be applied to any network without such limitations.
+In addition, similarly to \cite{Gudovskiy_2018_ECCV_Workshops} it is possible to compress only part of the layers in which the activation size is most significant.

-\paragraph{Ablation study.} An ablation study was performed using ResNet-18 on ImageNet to study the effect of different ingredients of the proposed encoder-decoder chain.
-The following settings were compared: direct quantization of the activations and their transfer to the DRAM; quantization of PCA coefficients and their transfer to the DRAM; direct quantization followed by VLC; and full encoder chain comprising PCA, quantization and VLC.
+\paragraph{Ablation study.} An ablation study was performed using ResNet-18 to study the effect of different ingredients of the proposed encoder-decoder chain.
+The following settings were compared: direct quantization of the activations; quantization of PCA coefficients; direct quantization followed by VLC; and full encoder chain comprising PCA, quantization, and VLC.
 The resulting rate-distortion curves are compared in \cref{fig:abl} (left).
-Our results confirm the previous result of \citet{chandra2018data}, suggesting that VLC applied to quantized activations can significantly reduce the memory bandwidth.
+Our results confirm the previous result of \citet{chandra2018data}, suggesting that VLC applied to quantized activations can significantly reduce memory bandwidth.
 They further show that a combination with PCA makes the improvement dramatically bigger.
-In addition, we analyze the effect of truncating the least significant principal components, which reduces the computational overhead of PCA. \cref{fig:abl} (right) shows the tradeoff between the computational and memory complexities with baseline accuracy and $0.5\%$ below the baseline.
+In addition, we analyze the effect of truncating the least significant principal components, which reduces the computational overhead of PCA. \cref{fig:abl} (right) shows the tradeoff between the computational and memory complexities, with baseline accuracy and $0.5\%$ below the baseline.